metocean/api-conventions/README.md

 * application/vnd.unidata.netcdf.cf+binary

 Where an endpoint supports multiple MIME types, if the client desires a specific type, this should be specified in the 'Content-Type' header of the request.
-To make interactive use easier (e.g., when debugging with browsers or command-line tools), APIs should also accept a request header of 'Accept: */*'.
+To make interactive use easier (e.g., when debugging with browsers or command-line tools), APIs should also accept a request header of `Accept: */*`.
 If there is no obvious choice among multiple possible response types, preference in this case should be given to human-readable types if supported.